cite-architecture/CitableBase.jl/docs/src/citable.md

 ## Defining the `CitableBook`

 We'll take advantage of Julia's type hierarchy to create an abstract `CitablePublication` type, and make `CitableBook` a subtype of it.
-We won't create any further subtypes in this guide, but doing this would simplify our work if we later decided we wanted to implement a type for some other form of citable publication.
+We won't create any further subtypes in this guide, but if we wanted to implement a type for some other form of citable publication, we could then share code applicable to any type of publication (any subtype of `CitablePublication`).

 We'll identify the book using the `Isbn10Urn` type we previously defined.
-Again, we'll keep the example simple, and just record strings for authors and a title.
+Again, we'll keep the example simple, and just include strings for authors and a title.
 You could elaborate this type however you choose.

 ```@example book
 abstract type CitablePublication end